 This program and/or service is funded in whole or part by Genesee County Senior Millage Funds.

 In-Home Care Services Include:

-- Light housecleaning of basic living areas, such as kitchens, bedrooms, bathrooms and living areas with clients’ own cleaning products
+- Light house cleaning of the main living area, such as a kitchen, the main bedroom, the main bathroom and living area with client’s own cleaning products

 - Laundry, linen changing, and light ironing